What is Cyber Insurance?

 Data breaches are costly.

-Cyber incidents now happen very often to all businesses and will only increase.
+Cyber incidents now happen frequently to all businesses and are on the increase.
 The coverage we provide works to maximise your data protection and business security.

 What businesses should buy data insurance?